Dedicated volunteers are the lifeblood of BFC, allowing us to send patrols into the field whenever and wherever wild buffalo are in danger.

 The buffalo are also fortunate to be able to count on the support of a few extraordinary people.

-Darrell holds a B.A. in Political Science from South Dakota State University.
-In addition to playing a role in BFC’s founding, he brings BFC many years of experience as an environmental and social justice advocate, researcher, lobbyist, and organizer.
-He recently qualified under the law as a paralegal.
-Darrell’s buffalo experience dates back to the early 1990s when he worked with Cold Mountain, Cold Rivers and videographer Mike Mease to publicize Montana’s slaughter of these majestic wild animals.
+Darrell holds a Bachelor of Arts degree in Political Science from South Dakota State University.
+In addition to playing a role in BFC’s founding, he brings BFC many years of experience as an environmental and human rights advocate, researcher, lobbyist, and organizer.
+He is also a certified paralegal.
+Darrell’s buffalo experience dates back to the early 1990s when he worked with Cold Mountain, Cold Rivers and long time friend & videographer Mike Mease to publicize Montana’s slaughter of these majestic wild animals.
 Before migrating to Montana, a habitat he dearly loves, Darrell worked with a broad base of grassroots groups in his home state of South Dakota including Dakota Rural Action; Surface Mining Initiative Fund; Sierra Club Black Hills Chapter; Action for the Environment; South Dakota Resources Coalition; and WEB Watchers Committee.
+Habitat is the way.

 Web Development Coordinator